MasonWirtz/MasonWirtz.github.io/index.md

 - Effects of major life events on post-adolescent linguistic (in-)stability
 - Individual differences in cognitive and psychobehavioral factors affecting linguistic variability
 - Language attitudes and attitude development
-- Dialectometry
-- Geostatistical modeling of the interplay between social and spatial factors on linguistic variation
+- Dialectometry and geostatistical modeling of the interplay between social and spatial factors on linguistic variation

 **Multilingualism**
 - Bilingual and bidialectal (cognitive) advantage